prankush247/Scientific-Calculator/README.md

 # Scientific-Calculator
-A scientific calculator which performs basic arithmetic computation along with :
+A scientific calculator which performs basic arithmetic and trignometric computation along with :
 * integration and differentiation operation
 * expand and solve equation
 ## Overview